2019 1

 Le Pape was nicely constructed, with ripe blueberries and ripe tannin, nice complexity, and a fine finish.

 Domaine de Chevalier - when I visited this property on the last day of the 2018 harvest in October, Olivier Bernard told me - "Izak, this is the best vintage of my life!".
 The barrel sample of 2018 confirmed his words - it's the best red Domaine de Chevalier under his reign I've ever tasted.
 A lot of freshness, sweetness-filled ripe blackcurrants, silky tannin, and Cabernet Sauvignon shines through with grilled bacon flavor, graphite, and tobacco leaves.
 Very precise and focused.
-There's a lot of refinement and sophisticated touch here with a long finish.
+There's a lot of refinement and a sophisticated touch here with a long finish.

 Other 2018s - Domaine de la Solitude was fresh, fruity with good acidity, round and accessible, Lespault Martillac had more power than DdlS, smoky and mineral flavors, excellent structure and length, L'Esprit de Chevalier was similar to DdlS.